-Whilst it is an event to highlight the accomplishments of Women in Medicine, it is encouraged that all medical students, staff and guests attend regardless of gender.
+Whilst this event aims to highlight the accomplishments of Women in Medicine, all medical students, staff and guests are encouraged to attend, regardless of gender.